zhangjiequan/AssetStudio/README.md

 * Enhanced Shader Preview and Export
   * Add pretty printing functionality to enhance shader information readability.
   * Fix errors by implementing lazy generation for ShaderSubProgram as needed.
+---

+**None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Unity Technologies or its affiliates.**

+AssetStudio is a tool for exploring, extracting and exporting assets and assetbundles.

 ## Features
 * Support version: